FredLiuuuu/asuswrt-merlin-synology-ipv6-access/README.md

 # Synology DSM IPv6 Remote Access via Asuswrt-Merlin

-This repository guides you through enabling IPv6 remote access to your Synology DSM using an ASUS RT-BE86U router running Asuswrt-Merlin firmware.
+This repository guides you through enabling IPv6 remote access to your Synology DSM using an ASUS RT-BE86U router running Asuswrt-Merlin firmware (Or any other Asus router that can run Merlin Firmware).

 ---